jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 said to live.
 ‘I’ve seen hatters before,’ she said to herself, ‘the March Hare will be much the most interesting, and perhaps as this is May it won’t be raving mad – at

-### CHAPTER VI.
-PIG AND PEPPER 38

 least not so mad as it was in March.’
 As she said this, she looked up, and there was the Cat again, sitting on a branch of a tree.
 ‘Did you say pig or fig?’ said the Cat.
-‘I said pig,’ replied Alice, ‘and I wish you wouldn’t keep appearing and van- ishing so suddenly: you make one quite giddy.’
+‘I said pig,’ replied Alice, ‘and I wish you wouldn’t keep appearing and vanishing so suddenly: you make one quite giddy.’
-‘All right,’ said the Cat; and this time it vanished quite slowly, begin- ning with the end of the tail, and ending with the grin which remained some time after the rest of it had gone.
+‘All right,’ said the Cat; and this time it vanished quite slowly, beginning with the end of the tail, and ending with the grin which remained some time after the rest of it had gone.
 ‘Well!
 I’ve often seen a cat with-